 For students who are international and either do not speak English at home or attend schools where the language of instruction is not English, the college recommends the Test of English as a Foreign Language (TOEFL), the International English Language Testing System assessment (IELTS), or the Duolingo English Test.
 These tests should be taken before January preceding the academic year for which admission is sought.

-More information about admission and financial aid for international citizens can be found at reed.edu/apply/guide-to-applying/international/index.html.
+More information about admission and financial aid for international citizens can be found at reed.edu/admission-aid/guide-to-applying/international/index.html.
 Any questions about application status, timing, or unusual circumstances should be sent to the Office of Admission at admission@reed.edu.

 Students who are not citizens of the United States should be aware that financial assistance is limited.
 To apply for financial aid, submit the CSS Profile by the appropriate deadline according to the table at the beginning of the admission section, and a complete International Student Certification of Finances form through the secure document submission portal of the Reed College Office of Financial Aid.
 Documentation of resources on a Certification of Finances form is necessary before Reed can issue the I-20 form to admitted students.